locxter/chngclcltr/README.md

 ## Overview

+> This project is **DEPRECATED**, therefore might not be on par with my current coding standards and will not receive any updates now or in the future.

 ![Overview image](overview.png)

 This is a GUI program for calculating the change from a price and the money given.